EXPLAINER-Why recounts rarely change the results of U.S. elections | Politics

 A study last year by the non-partisan group Fair Vote concluded that states had conducted 31 statewide recounts between 2000 and 2019, and that the outcome changed in only three of them.
 That happened in a governor’s race in Washington state in 2004 and in a state auditor's race in Vermont in 2006.
 A recount also decided the result of a U.S. Senate race in Minnesota in 2008.
 Before the recount, the incumbent senator, Norm Coleman, was ahead by 215 votes; when it was over, his opponent, Al Franken, won by 225.
 But delayed by legal proceedings the contest took so long that the state’s U.S. Senate seat stayed empty for six months.

 More often, in a recount the winner won by a tiny bit more.
 On average, they shifted the outcome by 0.024%, Fair Vote found - a vastly smaller margin than Trump would need to overtake Biden in any of the battleground states where he was losing by narrow margins.
-Wisconsin, where Trump’s campaign has said he will seek a recount this year, recounted the presidential votes when Trump was elected in 2016.
+Wisconsin recounted the presidential votes when Trump was elected in 2016.
 Green Party candidate Jill Stein, who won about 1% of the vote, sought the recount.
 The process added 131 votes to Trump's tally.